quickflamingo/NaiveBayes_jobchanges/README.md

 </div>

-Figure @ref(fig:cm) shows the confusion matrix together with a few evaluation metrics after running the model on the test data.
+Figure 1 shows the confusion matrix together with a few evaluation metrics after running the model on the test data.
 The sensitivity of the model is 0.883, which indicates that 88.3% of the people that switched jobs are correctly identified.
 The specificity of